 The Geography Cone Snail: Venom Functions and Uses

 Research into the properties of cone snail venom is making some exciting discoveries.
 At least some conopeptides are able to relieve pain, which they sometimes do very effectively.
 One kind is already being used as an analgesic (pain reliever) in humans and others are being tested.
 There may be many other uses for the chemicals in medicine.

 Conopeptides are proving helpful in a non-clinical context as well.
 Each type seems to work by a very specific mechanism in the nervous system.
 Researchers are learning more about how the nervous system works with the aid of conopeptides.

 The venom of each species of cone snail contains its own unique mixture of chemicals, which increases the likelihood that some venom chemicals may be useful to humans.

 Ziconotide for Pain Relief

-Ziconotide is up to 1,000 times more effective than morphine at relieving pain and has the added advantage of not being addictive.
-In addition, it doesn't cause the development of tolerance in the patient.
+Ziconotideis is not addictive.
+In addition, it doesn't cause the development of tolerance in a patient.
 Tolerance is a state in which a medication that was once effective no longer works.
-Ziconotide is sold under the brand name of Prialt.
+The medication is sold under the brand name of Prialt.